Hello there everyone

 It’s been a very big few weeks here at The Coach Place head office.
 We’ve delivered coaching sessions, masterclasses and workshops and have consulted across Australia, Asia, the US and UK.
-This gives us an amazing world view of some of the hot topics coming up for individuals, teams and organisations.
-Our work creates an opportunity for us to collaborate with, as well as talk and listen to people across various industries and countries.
-We have also been hearing from lots of coaches and experts in their fields.
-There are three conversations that seem to be on repeat and today we are sharing those with you.
-We’ve also had feedback that many of you find TED Talks really easy reference points to use later if you want more information, so we have included three for you below to help you further your learning.
+This gives us an amazing worldview of some of the hot topics coming up for individuals, teams and organisations.
+Our work creates an opportunity for us to collaborate with, as well as talk and listen to, people across various industries and countries.
+We've also been hearing from lots of coaches and experts in their fields.
+There are three conversations that seem to be on repeat and today we're sharing those with you.
+We’ve also had feedback that many of you find TED Talks easy reference points to use later if you want more information, so we've included three for you below to help you further your learning.

 1. The language of humans

 Being a grown-up can be complex and messy.
 If you reflect on the times you’ve felt happy and understood, it’s probably involved willing, generous and trusted communicators.
 Right now, so many of us are looking for real connection.
 Leaders and HR professionals have been talking to us a lot about creating a sense of belonging and community in the workplace.
 That’s a conversation that’s always being had – the question of how to create a culture that’s inclusive, healthy and high performing has always been on the agenda, but we’re now facing new challenges as a result of COVID-19, shifting technologies and more.
 Language is not just about words, and the language we use needs to translate across all situations and platforms, including Zoom.
 We have slang, shortcuts and emojis that increase the risk of communication breakdown, but these forms of communication are still both valid and valued.
 It’s a time for master communicators to rise.
 It’s a time to very deliberately learn about how you talk, connect and build trust.
 I absolutely loved this TED Talk by Poet Ali (14:46), in which he explains how language is about so much more than just words.